 We stayed at Splish Splash until it closed at 6pm (check operating hours here).
 We visited on a Monday in late June and fortunately the lines for each ride were not too long (20 minutes might be the most we waiting for anything).
 We did stop mid-day to eat lunch in the food court area, and again around 4:00 for some Dippin’ Dots.
 Otherwise, we just rode the rides!
 There was one show offered (three times daily) but we skipped that, as well as the carnival games that were situated mainly in the area near the entrance and lockers.

 - You can buy your tickets ahead of time on the website and save a few bucks verses paying at the gate.
 If you can buy them a week in advance, you save the most money per adult ticket.
 Check out all of the ticket options HERE.
-Use THIS SPECIAL LINK to save $5 on a Monday – Friday visit!
+Use THIS SPECIAL LINK to save for a special ticket discount!

 - Bring older towels and take them around with you.
 You can leave them near the shoe cubbies which are located next to most rides.
 We started the day with our towels in our lockers and then had to run back to get them because we were freezing when we got out of the water.
 Most of the water park is shady, and it was not the hottest day when we visited.
 So we were glad to have those towels waiting for us after the rides!

 - Life vests are available (and required for those under 48” tall) at the wave pools.
 If you want a vest for the rides, you have to check one out at guest services (and leave a $40 deposit).
 I would recommend bringing your own.
 I had baby girl just wear hers all day that way we didn’t have to argue about which rides she needed it for, and which she did not.

 - Oh and lastly, hubby’s super important pro-tip: He says “ let your readers know that the fried chicken (from the Snack Shack) was surprisingly good”